cdonhofer/BigDecimalExpression/README.md

 * character: -
 * usage: a - b

 ## Expressions
 Expressions follow the usual mathematical rules(e.g. left-to-right evaluation).
 Allowed symbols are:
 * variables (following the java rules for valid names): "[a-zA-Z_$][a-zA-Z_$0-9]*"
 * operators, numbers, decimal point(.) and spaces: "[^a-zA-Z0-9.\\-+*/^_ ()]"
 * formatting underscores are currently not supported (e.g. "a * 2_500_000")

+## Speed
+Currently, the test suite validates that the runtime of BDE expressions is no more than 2.5 times that of native BigDecimal.
+Usually, they are a lot closer, i.e. only 1.6 times the native implementation's duration, which is quite a bit faster than other, even commercial, expression parsers.

+Still, improving the speed of BigDecimalExpression is one of the main goals for future versions.